danieldn/haskell-sudoku-solver/README.md

 ## Overview

-This solver implements the backtracking algorithm to solving a 9x9 sudoku puzzle.
+This solver implements the backtracking algorithm to solve a 9x9 sudoku puzzle.

 Example psuedo code for backtracking from https://codemyroad.wordpress.com/2014/05/01/solving-sudoku-by-backtracking/